Master of Arts in Counseling & Health Psychology Program (MA) Program

 A: You will receive outstanding training to be a competent and successful mental health counselor and prepared to make a contribution to various mental health and health settings.
 With the focus on health psychology, you will expand your skills and expertise by being well prepared to seek employment in health psychology medical settings as well.
 Given the American Medical Association’s endorsement and forwarding of the Patient Centered Medical Home, it is likely that many new job positions will be available for mental health counselors trained in health psychology.

 A: Mental Health Counselors work in a wide range of settings.
 You could work in community mental health centers, hospitals, residential treatment centers, substance abuse treatment facilities, college and university counseling centers, government agencies, elder care facilities, and faith communities.
 Once you have earned licensure, you can also pursue independent practice.
 In Massachusetts, licensed mental health counselors are known as LMHCs.

-Q: Who Takes the MA in Counseling Psychology and Primary Care at MSPP?
+Q: Who Takes the MA in Counseling & Health Psychology at MSPP?

 A: The professional mental health field draws people from many different backgrounds and walks of life.
 Because the range of human needs is so diverse, the field employs people at different levels of education and training, from the bachelor’s degree to the doctorate, with the master’s in between.